Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 For instance, these two replace the actual IP addresses and help eliminate geo-restrictions.

-They both are useful for accessing blocked content.
+They both help access blocked content.
 A certain speed drop is expected in both cases as both these tools filter the traffic.

 They both are intermediary tools deployed between the user and the server.